adadamc/CANCompute/README.md

 ## Description
 CANCompute allows the user to convert most PDFs containing financial information and convert it to a shorter PDF containing only the relevant tables which are improved to include optical character recognition

+## Test Files
+PDF files for this challenge can be found here: https://github.com/ferna11i/CanDev_Scanned_Documents

 ## What an Updated Version of this Program Could do
 If given extra time in the future we would consider implementing the following: